 Wildlife/Wildlands of Eastern North Carolina Art Expos

-The US Fish and Wildlife Service is proud to announce a series of art expos scheduled to show in the National Wildlife Refuges Visitor Center auditorium.
+The US Fish and Wildlife Service is proud to partner with the Coastal Wildlife Refuge Society and the Dare County Arts Council to announce the 2014 series of art expos scheduled to show in the National Wildlife Refuges Visitor Center auditorium.

 All artwork must be native wildlife or habitat themed, two-dimensional in nature, and ready-to-hang.

 Artists interested in participating in one of these shows should send five images of their work or a link to their a website that displays examples of their work, along with the artist's biography to email@example.com or call Susie Kowlok at 252-473-1132 X 226 for more information.